bpinaya/blog/content/post/2018-08-02-svg-netscope.md

 date = 2018-08-02
 draft = false
 tags = ["Netscope","Nvidia Digits", "Saving SVGs"]
-title = "Visualizing and Saving your Deep Learning Networks with `.prototxt`" summary = """When you need to visualize your Deep Learning Networks."""
+title = "Visualizing and Saving your Deep Learning Networks with .prototxt" summary = """When you need to visualize your Deep Learning Networks."""

 [header]